Princess Royal Island: Access and settlements

 The island is located in an extremely remote area of British Columbia, 520 km north of Vancouver and 200 km south of Prince Rupert.
 It is accessible only by boat or air.
 The Inside Passage ferry and shipping lane runs along its eastern flank, in Princess Royal Channel separating it from the mainland.
 The island is uninhabited, but used to be home to the community of Surf Inlet, a gold-mining town at the inlet of the same name (though also known as Port Belmont or Belmont), and Butedale, a mining, cannery, fishing and logging town on the island's east coast.
 The nearest communities today are Klemtu, on Swindle Island and Hartley Bay, on the mainland shore east of Gil Island.

-Indigenous reserves
+Indian reserves

-Indigenous reserves on or adjacent to Princess Royal Island are:
+Indian reserves on, or adjacent to Princess Royal Island are: